Mighty Final Fight

-is a side-scrolling beat-'em-up released by Capcom for the Nintendo Entertainment System in 1993.
+is a 1993 beat 'em up video game developed and published by Capcom for the Nintendo Entertainment System.
 It is a spinoff of Capcom's 1989 arcade game Final Fight, which was previously ported to the Super NES.
 Unlike the CP System arcade classic and its SNES ports, the characters in this edition are depicted in a comical childlike "super deformed" or "chibi" art style in the same spirit as Famicom games such as both Konami's Kid Dracula and Namco's Splatterhouse: Wanpaku Graffiti.

 The game's plot is a comical re-telling of the story from the first game.
 Like the SNES ports, Mighty Final Fight is a single-player game.
 However, unlike the SNES versions, it retains all three playable characters from the arcade version.
-The game also has various features which was taken from the Famicom port of Technos Japan's Double Dragon, including an experience points system allowing players to earn new fighting maneuvers.
+The game also has various features which were taken from the Famicom port of Technos Japan's Double Dragon, including an experience points system allowing players to earn new fighting maneuvers.

 Mighty Final Fight was re-released in the 2006 compilation Capcom Classics Mini-Mix for the Game Boy Advance.